quinnanya/quinnanya.github.io/src/_pages/cv.md

 * *<a href="http://www.crescatgraffiti.com">Crescat Graffiti, Vita Excolatur: Confessions of the University of Chicago</a>*, 2009.
 (ISBN 978-0-557-17205-4)

 ## Talks and Presentations
+* Charleston In-Between.
+Speaker on "In the News" panel on the Ukraine Conflict and its chilling impact on the conduct of research, scholarship, education.
+May 11, 2022.
 * CUDAN Open Lab Lecture, Tallinn University.
 "Coding, Childcare, and Badly-Behaved Tools: Adventures in Multilingual 'Data-Sitting'".
 May 5, 2022.
 * Day of DH 2022 keynote, University of North Texas.
 "Taking Fun Seriously."
 April 29, 2022.
 * Fiesole Retreat 2022. "[Nimble Tents and Bunkers: Safeguarding Digital Cultural Heritage](https://www.youtube.com/watch?v=woOwXva0Yfs)".
 April 6, 2022.